EstebanZGL/EasySave/README.md

 1. Download the latest version from the releases page
 2. Extract the archive to the folder of your choice
-3. All executables (EasySave.exe, EasySaveCLI.exe, CryptoSoft.exe, EasySaveRemote.exe) are located in the `output` folder
+3. All executables (EasySave.exe, EasySaveCLI.exe, CryptoSoft.exe) are located in the `output` folder
 4. Launch the application via `output\EasySave.exe` for GUI or `output\EasySaveCLI.exe` for CLI

 ### Docker Installation